ten-protocol/ten-documentation/docs/4-write-ten-dapp/3-network-setup.md

 - Add data protection logic to your view functions (if applicable).
 - Configure visibility rules for event logs and internal storage.
 - Add the TEN onboarding widget to your JavaScript UI.
-- Add features that make use of secure, verifiable randomness using `block.prevrandao` or precision timestamping
+- Add features that make use of secure, verifiable randomness using `block.prevrandao` or precise timestamping

 ## 1. Configuring Hardhat